Automatically moves small items, then continues with strong suction and deeper edge-and-corner cleaning for low-effort daily floor care.

 Quick verdict

-If you’ve ever watched a robot pause at a sock, cable, or dog toy and give up, the Roborock Saros Z70 fixes that.
-It’s the first mass-produced robovac with a foldable five-axis robotic arm (OmniGrip) that can pick up small items (up to ~300 g), set them aside, and come back to clean once the path is clear.
-Pair that with 22,000 Pa suction, an ultra-slim 3.14-inch chassis, upgraded edge cleaning (FlexiArm on the brush and mop), and a dock that hot-washes and dries mops — and you’ve got the most autonomous floor system Roborock has built yet.
-It’s expensive and the dustbin is small, but for busy homes that want truly hands-off daily cleaning, the Z70 is the one to beat.
+If you’ve ever watched a robot vacuum stop at a sock, cable, or dog toy and call it quits, the Roborock Saros Z70 is built to solve that.
+It’s one of the first mainstream robovacs with a foldable, multi-axis robotic arm (OmniGrip) that can pick up small items (up to ~300 g), move them out of the way, and return to clean the area once the path is clear.
+Add up to 22,000 Pa suction, an ultra-slim 3.14-inch chassis, improved edge cleaning (FlexiArm on the brush and mop), and a dock that hot-washes and dries mops, and you get one of the most hands-off floor-cleaning systems Roborock has made.
+It’s pricey, and the onboard dustbin is small, but for busy homes that want truly low-effort daily cleaning, the Z70 stands out.

 Who it’s for / who should skip